 Xylem sap contains water, inorganic ions and a few organic chemicals.
 Phloem sap contains water and sugars.

 Both phloem and xylem are tubular structures that facilitate easy transportation.
-In xylem vessels water travels by bulk flow rather than cell diffusions.
-In phloem, concentration of organic substance inside a phloem cell (e.g. leaf) creates a diffusion gradient by which water flows into cells and phloem sap moves from source of organic substance to sugar sinks by turgor pressure.
+In xylem vessels water travels by bulk flow rather than cell diffusion.
+In phloem, concentration of organic substance inside a phloem cell (e.g., leaf) creates a diffusion gradient by which water flows into cells and phloem sap moves from source of organic substance to sugar sinks by turgor pressure.